oceanprotocol/docs/content/concepts/testnets.md

 _Also known as the Nile Beta Network.
 Formerly called the Ocean POA Testnet._

-The Nile Testnet is similar to the Kovan Testnet, except all the nodes are operated by BigchainDB GmbH.
+In the Nile Testnet all nodes are operated by BigchainDB GmbH.

 For developers building on Ocean Protocol, we recommend starting with a [Spree Testnet](#a-spree-testnet-for-local-development).